stellarmagnet/digitalutopia/README.md

 <b>PHYSICAL</b><br>
-A physical Center will solve the part of the initiative relating to fostering face-to-face human connections.
+A physical <b>Center</b> will solve the part of the initiative relating to fostering face-to-face human connections.
 Even though technological relations have grown more rampant over the years.